Establishment of the 48th National Park in Canada Pituamkek National Park Reserve

 Text version

 A map of the proposed Pituamkek National Park Reserve and Area of interest.
 The new national park reserve is a string of barrier islands located on the northwestern shore of Prince Edward Island.
-Also known in English as Hog Island and the Sandhills, Pituamkek is home to important ecosystems and cultural sites.
-The Sandhills form one of eastern Canada’s most ecologically significant coastal dune complexes.

 The Priority Area is identified in green and contains lands of cultural and ecological significance which could be appropriate for inclusion in Pituamkek National Park Reserve.
 Not all lands within the priority area are suitable or desired for inclusion.